stageor/insurance-data-analysis/README.md

 ## 1. Project Overview

-This project analyzes an insurance dataset to understand the key factors influencing medical insurance charges.
-The objective is to identify which variables have the strongest impact on costs and derive actionable insights using exploratory data analysis (EDA) and visualization.
+This project analyzes an insurance dataset to identify the factors influencing medical insurance charges.
+The goal is to understand which variables contribute most to cost variations using exploratory data analysis (EDA) and visualization.

-The dataset includes demographic and lifestyle attributes such as age, BMI, smoking status, number of children, sex, and region, along with corresponding insurance charges.
+The dataset contains demographic and lifestyle attributes such as age, BMI, smoking status, number of children, gender, and region, along with the corresponding insurance charges.

 ---

 ## 2. Business Objective

-Insurance companies need to:
+Insurance providers require insight into the drivers of medical costs in order to manage risk and price policies accurately.

+Key objectives include:

-- Understand cost drivers
+- Understanding cost drivers
-- Identify high-risk customer segments
+- Identifying high-risk customer segments
-- Price policies more accurately
+- Supporting more accurate pricing strategies
-- Detect patterns that influence claim amounts
+- Detecting patterns that influence claim amounts

-This analysis focuses on answering:
+Key analytical questions:

 - How does smoking affect insurance charges?
 - Does BMI significantly influence cost?
 - Are there regional differences in charges?
-- What is the overall distribution of charges?
+- What is the distribution of insurance charges?

 ---

 ## 3. Dataset Description

-Features in the dataset:
+Dataset features:

 - `age` – Age of the individual
 - `sex` – Gender
 - `bmi` – Body Mass Index
-- `children` – Number of dependents
+- `children` – Number of dependents covered by insurance
 - `smoker` – Smoking status (yes/no)
 - `region` – Residential region
 - `charges` – Medical insurance cost (target variable)

 ---

-## 4. Tools & Technologies Used
+## 4. Tools and Technologies Used

 - Python
 - Pandas
 - NumPy
 - Matplotlib
 - Seaborn
 - Jupyter Notebook

 ---